atginfo/Franks-Apex-Cookbook/Solutions/Integration Callout with Triggers/README.md

 | Sync Account  | Sync_Account__c   | Checkbox | User selects this to initiate syncing   |
 | Sync Id       | Sync_Id__c        | Text     | Stores the GUID returned from Postman   |

+In this repository under Objects\Account\fields, you can also deploy these two fields via Visual Studio SFDX.
+If creating these fields for other SObjects, follow the format above and rename them according to your business need.
 ---

 ## 2.2 Create the External Credential